-- Top Heavy Testing: A plan is considered top heavy if 60% or more of the benefits are attributed to Key Employees.
+- Top Heavy Testing: A plan is considered top heavy if more than 60% of the benefits are attributed to Key Employees.
 If so, then in most cases, the non- Key Employees are entitled to certain minimum contributions and a minimum top heavy vesting schedule.

 - Coverage Testing: All qualified plans must benefit a certain minimum percent of the rank-and-file in order to be deemed nondiscriminatory.

 - Excess Deferral Testing: In no event may an employee who is a 401(k) or 403(b) plan participant make an elective deferral that exceeds $23,000 in the 2024 calendar year (or $30,500 if the employee is age 50 or older).

 - Annual Additions Limit: The total of all annual allocations to a participant (employee deferrals, employer contributions, and forfeiture reallocations combined) may not exceed the lesser of $69,000 or 100% of pay in 2024.

 - Actual Deferral Percentage (ADP) Test: In order to be nondiscriminatory, the average elective deferrals (contributions) for highly paid employees may not exceed those of the rank-and-file by more than acceptable limits.

 - Actual Contribution Percentage (ACP) Test: If matching contributions or employee after-tax contributions are permitted by the plan, these must pass a nondiscrimination test separate from the ADP test.